lnkhamalah/medical-transportation-system-design/05-System-Architecture/aws-architecture-decisions.md

 Reasoning:
 - Serverless scaling
 - Centralized enforcement of business rules
+- Lambda enforces role-based authorization and tenant scoping using claims extracted from the validated Cognito JWT.
+Facility scoping is derived from token claims and never from client-supplied request data.
 - No infrastructure management burden
 - Cost aligned with usage patterns